idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 # TranslateOnLinux

-It is quite possible to work as a professional translator while running a GNU/Linux distribution as your chosen operating system.
+It is entirely possible to work as a professional translator while running a GNU/Linux distribution as your chosen operating system.

-The available information on compatible translation-related tools being sparse or out of date, this wiki aims to provide a list of offline (desktop) and online (cloud) solutions for linguists who wish to work on GNU/Linux.
-It should help them build a comprehensive toolbox to fit most translation needs.
+The available information on compatible translation-related tools being sparse or out of date, this wiki aims to provide a list of offline (desktop) and online (cloud) solutions for linguists who wish to work on a GNU/Linux computer.
+The listed software should provide a comprehensive toolbox to fit most translation needs.

-Inspiration for this list: the website [LinuxForTranslators.com](http://www.linuxfortranslators.org/) by Marc Prior, and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators, along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).
+Inspiration for this list: the website [LinuxForTranslators.com](http://www.linuxfortranslators.org/) by Marc Prior, and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators, by [Peter Sandrini](http://www.petersandrini.net/en-index.html), along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).

 *Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).*